loscrossos/core_framepackstudio/README.md

 The installation in general consists of:
 - Pre-Requisites: Check that your system can actually run the model
-- Project Installation: setup the framepackStudio_core code
+- Project Installation: setup the core_framepackstudio code
 - Let the software download the models or optionally:
     - setup to re-use your already downloaded models
     - setup the models for multi-boot setups